 Main Differences Between Public and Private Schools

-Private schools are more expensive than public schools.
-Sending your child to a private high school can cost more than 10,000 AUD (6,841 USD) per school year.
-At public schools, tuition fees are usually no more than a few hundred dollars annually.
-These tuition fees exclude necessary school supplies (textbooks, laptops, etc.) which are costlier at private schools.
+- Private schools are more expensive than public schools, and can cost more than 10,000 AUD (6,840 USD) per year.
+Public school tuition fees are usually no more than a few hundred dollars annually.

-School uniforms are also sometimes required for public school students.
-When they are, they are usually a lot less expensive than private school uniforms (a single blazer at a private school can cost 200 AUD (137 USD)).
+- School uniforms are sometimes required for public school students, but they are usually less expensive than private school uniforms.
+For example, a single blazer at a private school can cost 200 AUD (140 USD).

-Facilities tend to be better in private schools versus public.
+- Facilities tend to be better in private schools.
 This includes things like libraries, laboratory facilities, sporting and gym facilities, classroom quality, and music and art rooms.

 - proof of address;